 Viral Gastroenteritis due to Norovirus

-Information for patients and visitors from the Infection Prevention and Control Team
+Information for patients and visitors from Infection Prevention and Control

 What is Norovirus?

-Viral gastroenteritis, caused by small round structured viruses (SRSVs) is a frequent cause of diarrhoea and vomiting in the community and the commonest cause of outbreaks of gastroenteritis in hospitals.
+Viral gastroenteritis, caused by small round structured viruses (SRSVs), is a frequent cause of diarrhoea and vomiting in the community.
+It is the most common cause of outbreaks of gastroenteritis in hospitals.
 These viruses are also known as winter vomiting disease, gastric’ flu, and Norovirus.

 What are the symptoms of Norovirus?